This month in keeping with our "Bag" theme create...

 A Key West Sunset Bag

-by Zoe Pischke, the daughter of this month's featured designer, Julie Pischke
+by Zoe Pischke, the daughter of featured designer, Julie Pischke

 Our Key West Sunset Bag is designed by Zoe Pischke (shown left), the daughter of this month's featured designer, Julie Pischke.
 At 13, Zoe is very much an artistic talent in her own right.
 She got started painting canvas for needlework because she wanted to earn some money to accompany her grandparents on a cruise.
 Needless to say, her goal was accomplished.
 She pays tribute to Julie by stressing that she was also motivated by wanting to be "like her mom."
 Aside from designing stitching projects, Zoe enjoys making collages.
 Both these and her canvas designs exhibit Zoe's remarkable sense of color, texture and composition.
 Although she is contemplative, rather than competitive by nature, she is enjoys athletic activities: gymnastics, tennis, basketball, bicycling, swimming and rollerblading.
 Social interaction also takes top priority as Zoe delights in "hanging out with her buds."
 Because of Zoe's varied interests and aptitudes, she can't easily be "pegged down."
 Truly her mother's daughter, that trait has a familiar ring to it!